FIND A NEWSPAPER BY TITLE

 For online coverage through UGA subscriptions:

-For print or microfilm subscriptions at UGA:
+For newspapers on microfilm at UGA:

 Also available is a guide to African-American Newspapers on Microfilm at the UGA Libraries.
 This guide provides a listing of all African-American newspapers held on microfilm at the University of Georgia Libraries.
 Includes listings by title, state, and chronologically.
-The microfilm is held in the basement of the Main Library.

 Look for free digitized historical newspapers online:

-Search NewspaperCat by title or location.
+Search NewspaperCat (Catalog of Digital Historical Newspapers) by title or location.

 Don't know a title?